This Day in History: 2023-04-04

 Buckcherry vocalist, Josh Todd, begins his life.
 1970

 Van Halen make their Sunset Strip debut at Gazzarris.
-The group later becomes the house band at the West Hollywood club.
+The group becomes the house band at the West Hollywood club.
 1974

 Adam Dutkiewicz, singer/guitarist for Killswitch Engage, has a birthday.
 1977